 - Cutting: I like to use a serrated (bread) knife to slice the cinnamon roll dough.
 This helps to avoid smooshing the rolls as they’re cut.

-- If your filling leaks out of the baked rolls, immediately place a lid over the pan and carefully invert.
-This will help the filling to reincorporate into the rolls.
-Just be careful as the filling will be hot.
+- If your filling has leaked out of the baked rolls, immediately place a lid or platter over the pan and carefully invert.
+This will help the filling to reincorporate into the cinnamon rolls.
+Just be careful as the filling will be very hot.